Me in a Nutshell

 Digital Content Strategy in BBC Communications

-Additionally, I’m an executive coach on the BBC’s accredited coaching network.
+In 2014 I began practising as an executive coach on the BBC’s accredited coaching network.

 In 2014 and 2015 I ran the Live Blog during transmission of the BBC’s first Eurovision pop-up radio station, Radio 2 Eurovision, and supported the 2015 Radio 2 Country pop-up radio station online.